SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 We fumble our way up the stairs and fall onto the bed.

-I lay my head down on Pinkie's back and she does the same to me.
+I lay my head down on Pinkie's back, and she does the same to me.

 I close my eyes as I start to think about kissing Pinkie again.